1 John 4:15 Commentary

 OF JESUS AS THE SON OF GOD

 Vine adds that in 1Jn 4:2-3 "the confession served to differentiate those who are of God and those who are of the world, and who are influenced by the spirit of the Antichrist; here (1Jn 4:15) confession serves to differentiate between those who give evidence by their love that they are children of God and those who, however much they profess, do not manifest love, and are liars (1Jn 4:20).
 In each place the confession is shown to be produced by the Holy Spirit, and here it involves the same spirit of love as was manifested by Christ, and a life that bears testimony to His saving power."
+John has made it clear in 1Jn 4:2+ that it is only as the Spirit gives a natural man the desire and power is he able to make a "supernatural" confession of Christ.

-Steven Cole - John’s point here is that if you confess the apostolic testimony, that Jesus Christ is the eternal Son of God, who saves you from your sins, you didn’t come up with that idea yourself.
+Steven Cole - John’s point here is that if you confess the apostolic testimony, that Jesus Christ is the eternal Son of God, Who saves you from your sins, you didn’t come up with that idea yourself.
 The Spirit of God opened your eyes to see it.
 Thus your confession of Jesus Christ sent from God as the Savior of the world is evidence that God abides in you and you abide in God.
 In Matthew 16:15, Jesus asked His disciples the most important question in the world.
 It is the most crucial question that you can answer personally: “Who do you say that I am?”
 Peter gave the great answer (Mt 16:16), “You are the Christ, the Son of the living God.”
-Jesus’ replied (Mt 16:17), “Blessed are you, Simon Barjona, be-cause flesh and blood did not reveal this to you, but My Father who is in heaven.”
+Jesus’ replied (Mt 16:17+), “Blessed are you, Simon Barjona, because flesh and blood did not reveal this to you, but My Father who is in heaven.”
 That is John’s point here: If, in your heart, you truly believe that Jesus is the Son of God, sent by the Father to be the Savior of the world and that He is your Savior, you didn’t figure that out on your own.
 God revealed it to you by His Spirit.
 Your confession is evidence that God abides in you, and you abide in God.
 (1 John 4:12-16 Assurance of Abiding)

-As Findlay stated "Any theory, whether of the ancient Gnostic or the modern Unitarian type, which makes Christ’s nature less than Divine, makes God’s love less than perfect in the same proportion."
+Findlay stated "Any theory, whether of the ancient Gnostic or the modern Unitarian type, which makes Christ’s nature less than Divine, makes God’s love less than perfect in the same proportion."

 The NET Bible translation is accurate in presenting this as a conditional sentence - "If anyone confesses that Jesus is the Son of God, (Ed: then) God resides in him and he in God."